ehiaig/memora/readme.md

 ## Ranking Philosophy

-Memora should rank memories better than a plain vector store.
+Memora ranks memories better than a plain vector store.

 Raw similarity alone is not enough.
-Memora should bias toward memories that are:
+Memora bias toward memories that are:

 - semantically relevant
 - still fresh